tldr-pages/tldr-python-client/README.md

 ## Configuration

-You can configure the behaviour and output of the `tldr` client by setting environment variables.
+You can configure the behavior and output of the `tldr` client by setting environment variables.
 For example, in the `.bashrc` file:

     export TLDR_COLOR_NAME="cyan"
     export TLDR_COLOR_DESCRIPTION="white"